-Intel® is a trademark of Intel Corporation or its subsidiaries.
+Intel® and Xeon® are trademarks of Intel Corporation or its subsidiaries.

 Linux® is the trademark of Linus Torvalds in the U.S. and other countries.

 Microsoft®, Windows Server®, and Windows® are trademarks of Microsoft Corporation in the United States, other countries, or both.